snakcsse/amex-dining-restaurant-search/README.md

 # Amex dining restaurant finder

-Amex dining restaurant finder is a full-stack application that helps users find restaurants in Japan that offer a promotion where 1 person dines free for every 2 people dining, applicable to holders of AMEX gold or golden-card credit card holders.
+Amex dining restaurant finder is a full-stack application that helps users find restaurants in Japan that offer a promotion where 1 person dines free for every 2 people dining, applicable to holders of AMEX gold credit cards.

-The restaurants are displayed with their google rating and rating count, which are fetched from Google Places API, and can be viewed in both list and map view.
-The restaurants can be filtered and sorted, and users can save their favourite restaurants by creating an account.
+The restaurants are displayed with their google rating and rating count, which are extracted from Google Places API, and can be viewed in both list and map view.
+The restaurants can be filtered and sorted, and users can create an account to save/delete/view their favourite restaurants.
 Optimized for desktop and mobile.

 ### Live Demo